Ecliptia/moonlink.js/README.md

 For comprehensive documentation and more examples, visit our [MoonLink Docs](https://moonlink.js.org) site. 📖

-obs: the documentation is being redone, it may take a while...
+obs: the documentation is being redone; it may take a while...

 ## Getting Started 🚀